 "If we strike first, we won't get help from anybody, she said."
-Early at October 6, 1973, the war opening date, Kissinger told israel not to go for a preemptive strike, and Golda have verified it to him.
+Early on October 6, 1973, the war opening date, Kissinger told Israel not to go for a preemptive strike, and Golda has verified it to him.

 Other developed nations, being more dependent on OPEC oil, took more seriously the threat of an Arab oil embargo and trade boycott, and had stopped supplying Israel with munitions.